 Braces and Supports To Help Biceps Femoris Injury and Pain

 McDavid Thigh Brace Wrap covers the thigh and can be used for hamstring support or rehabilitation.
 This support works well if your pain is more in the upper thigh area and does not go down into the knee.
 Provides great compression and warmth to help maintain muscle mobility and reduce pain.
 Sizing: SM 18 to 20 inches, Med 20 to 22 inches, LG 22 to 25 inches, XL 25 to 28 inches.

 McDavid Groin Wrap is recommended for high hamstring and groin pulls.
-This strap works well for people who have pulled a hamstring muscle who are experiencing knee pain and weakness and need a knee support.
+This strap works well for people who have pulled a hamstring muscle up high near the buttocks.
 The strap in addition to the knee brace gives support along the length of the muscle.
 The strap has an adjustable Velcro closure so you can adjust the pressure as needed.

 Massage Tools for Self Treatment of the Hamstring Muscles